BBC North East and Cumbria: History

-Prior to this, at BH New Bridge Street the arrival of former Tyne Tees Television presenter Mike Neville coincided with a relaunch as Look North.
-In 1986, transmissions from the Caldbeck transmitter, to the majority of Cumbria, was transferred from BBC North East to BBC North West, as it was believed the area would be served better from Manchester.
+Prior to this, at Broadcasting House at New Bridge Street.
+The arrival of former Tyne Tees Television presenter Mike Neville coincided with a relaunch as Look North.
+In 1986, transmissions from the Caldbeck transmitter, to the majority of Cumbria, were transferred from BBC North East to BBC North West, as it was believed the area would be served better from Manchester.
 However, following complaints from local viewers, the transmitter was transferred back to BBC North East in 1990.

 In 1990, BBC North, BBC North West and BBC North East were merged to form one large region, named BBC North.
 As a result, all managerial and administrative posts from the three regions were merged to form one, allowing cost savings to the corporation.
 As part of this, each region's programming remained the same; however the region identified itself on-screen as BBC North with all its programmes being BBC North productions.
 This remained until 1996, when the regions were separated.

 The region was renamed BBC North East & Cumbria in 1997, coinciding with the adoption of the new BBC logo and the new BBC One ident package.
 The on-screen name was adapted slightly to BBC NE & Cumbria in 2002, following the adoption of the Dancer idents for BBC One, as the regional name needed to fit inside the box logo.
 On the next batch of new "circle" idents the full North East and Cumbria name was used.